 California Neon Underglow Lights Laws

 Neon or more popularly called underglow lights are very popular among car enthusiasts looking to improve their car’s appearance.
-Though safety issues are less talked about with underglow lights, most car (or even motorcycle or truck) owners attach neon lights to their vehicles simply to make them look cooler.
+Though safety issues are less talked about with underglow lights, most car (or even motorcycle or truck) owners attach neon lights to their vehicles simply for aesthetics.

 Most states restrict color or luminosity or neon lights attached to the car, among other things.
-Enthusiast drivers can take things too far sometimes, so to ensure other drivers don’t get distracted by overly flashy vehicles there are legislation to prevent various modifications.
+Enthusiast drivers can sometimes take things too far, so to ensure other drivers don’t get distracted by overly flashy vehicles there is legislation to prevent various modifications.
 For neon underglow, most of these laws are found under “Unlawful vehicle modifications” and “Lighting requirements”.

 In the state of California (CA), neon underglow lights are legal to use, but with some crucial restrictions you must be aware of.
 Below you can find the basic overview of guidelines pertaining to neon car lights in California.